Vashiel/repository.adulthideout/README.md

 If you find my Repo somewhere else, he/she has nothing to do with me.

 # What it is
-Adulthideout is my first try to make a Kodi XXX Addon.
+Adulthideout is my first try to make a Kodi XXX Addon asianXV.com / asianXV.
 This addon was actually made for one Page to add the "play from here" function that is missing in nearly all similiar addons, but somehow turned into something bigger.

 #Video installation instructions on Youtube
 For those who still have problems with the installation, i just uploaded Intructions on Youtube.
 Link below.